crosetto/cupq/Readme.md

 ```

 This benchmark will select randomly origins and destinations and execute the algorithm.
 You can set the number of origins/destinations by editing the file examples/dijkstra_simple/main.cpp.
+You can also tune parameters in examples/dijkstra_simple/dijkstra_simple.cu such as the number of streams (useful to overlap the kernels execution and data transfer), and the chunk size (the number of origins consumed at each kernel launch).

 ## Heap Data Structure